 Among the recent releases that have brought good tidings for the Marathi film industry is a chronicle of a perfect murder that unravels in spectacular fashion.
-The success of Paresh Mokashi’s Vaalvi is shot in the arm for Marathi cinema, which labours under the massive shadow of the Hindi film industry in Maharashtra,
+The success of Paresh Mokashi’s Vaalvi is a shot in the arm for Marathi cinema, which labours under the massive shadow of the Hindi film industry in Maharashtra.

 Vaalvi (Termite), written by Mokashi and Madhugandha Kulkarni, was released on January 13.
 With just four principal characters – played by Swwapnil Joshi, Anita Date-Kelkar, Subodh Bhave and Shivani Surve – and a narrative stripped of sentimentality or judgement, Mokashi and Kulkarni have crafted the very antithesis of the morality-laden crime thriller.

-Having charming Marathi filmgoers, the twisty mystery produced by Kulkarni and Zee Studios will be streamed on ZEE5 on February 24.
+Having charmed Marathi filmgoers, the twisty mystery produced by Kulkarni and Zee Studios will be streamed on ZEE5 on February 24.
 This is an opportunity for non-Marathi speakers to catch up with a title that has reinforced Mokashi’s reputation for pitiless satire.

 “I am still in shock,” Mokashi told Scroll during an interview over Zoom.
 “My play Mukkampost Bombilwadi became the biggest commercial success of 2001.
 We did some 500 shows.
 So forget Vaalvi, I am still in the shock of 2001.
 Certain things just click with the audience.
 You can’t plan your success.
 It is always about cinematic narrative – we don’t give this enough thought.”